smcch/Subarachnoid_Hemorrhage_segmentation_and_mortality_prediction/README.md

 This repository contains the Python implementation of the papers:

 - "Mortality Prediction of Patients with Subarachnoid Hemorrhage Using a Deep Learning Model Based on an Initial Brain CT Scan".
 García-García S, Cepeda S, Müller D, Mosteiro A, Torné R, Agudo S, de la Torre N, Arrese I, Sarabia R. Brain Sciences.
 2024; 14(1):10. https://doi.org/10.3390/brainsci14010010
-- "An End-To-End Pipeline for Fully Automatic Subarachnoid Hemorrhage Segmentation in CT scans using Swin Transformers".
+- "A Fully Automated Pipeline Using Swin Transformers for Deep Learning-Based Blood Segmentation on Head CT Scans After Aneurysmal Subarachnoid Hemorrhage".
 Sergio García-García, Santiago Cepeda Chafla, Ignacio Arrese and Rosario Sarabia.
+2024 https://doi.org/10.48550/arXiv.2312.17553

 The repository introduces a streamlined pipeline for:

     Automatic Bleeding Segmentation: This segment utilizes the MONAI framework to perform segmentation on non-contrast CT scans from patients diagnosed with subarachnoid hemorrhage.

     Mortality Risk Prediction: Predicts the mortality risk within a span of 3 months post-admission using the AUCMEDI framework.

 The comprehensive pipeline encompasses DICOM file preprocessing, automatic segmentation using a Vision Transformer (ViT)-based model, mortality prediction through the AUCMEDI model, and the generation of a detailed report.
 This report includes prediction outcomes, segmentation files, and a volumetric analysis of the bleeding.